jamiebrynes7/spatialos-sdk-rs/README.md

 This is still heavily WIP and should be treated as such.
 Progress can be seen in the `Projects` boards which define milestones and progress toward those milestones.
 When this reaches feature parity with the C API and has basic code generation in which all user facing APIs are safe, a crate will be published to `crates.io`.

-> Note that this has only been tested on Linux!

 ## Setup

 1. Clone this repository.